-The word Haltia can be translated ‘Fairy’, but we think it’s more accurate to call them gnomes, or even brownies.
+In other words, Finnish spirits.
+The word Haltija can be translated ‘Fairy’, but it’s probably more accurate to think of them as elves, gnomes, or even brownie spirits.

-Editors: Peter J Allen, Chas Saunders
+Editors: Peter J. Allen, Chas Saunders

 References: Coming soon.